kevinyswong/kevinyswong.github.io/index.md

   What do established elites wish to attain in the restless struggle and merciless meritocratic competition?
-We can readily resort to answers based on evolutionary instincts, although this competition hardly poses any threat to survival, or the risk of elites fearing their children will lose their esteemed position, but these would be only cursory responses that do not address the fundamental issue.
+We can readily resort to answers based on evolutionary instincts, although this competition hardly poses any threat to survival, or predicated upon the risk of elites fearing their children will lose their esteemed position, but these would be only cursory responses that do not address the fundamental issue.
 Instead of these preliminary questions, we must inquire deeper and seek the underlying framework on which these questions, among many others relating to incentives and purpose—what motivates people?
   What causes the striving and movements of animals?
 The question: what is the nature of desire?

   The writer bids the reader have patience, for we must entertain two philosophers because—who knew?—they remain relevant.
 This section delves into some of their